silasoyewale10/taskmaster/README.md

 #### Day 3
 I added the recycleview to be able to click on the list of tasks.
 When you click on each task, it dshould take you to a page displaying the task and lorem ipsum.
 Also, I deleted the radio buttons from yesterday since I now have the tasks as a recyled view.
 I moved my tasks to left top corner to make more room for my recycle view.
+### Day 4
+I added database i.e. persistent storage and Room.
+Whe you click on the tasks, it takes you to a detail page that shows the title, body, and state of the clicked task.